Francois-v3/CDNBoxd/README.md

     "delay": time to start measurment,
     "weights": measurment weight by country (percentage), ex: { "FR": 50, "default": 100 },
   },
+  "logjsonobject": optional defaults to false.
+If set to true, adds timestamp write one JSON objet per line, with
+                   leading { and ending }.
   "varnishmetricsoutput": optional, defaults to "log".
 If "log" a log record is isuued each 10s.
 If "status" a
                log record is issued for each call to /cdn/status and results are included in status response.
   "varnishmetrics":   // optional